Noosa Main beach

 Surfing Season

-The surfing season is best from December to May, which coincides with the cyclone season; but you will generally find something to surf there year-round.
-However, the region can experience “dry” swells during late winter or early spring.
-In March, the Noosa Festival of Surfing takes place every year; bringing together surfers from all around the world to this special destination.
-Whether you’re an avid surfer or an admirer of its culture; travelling to Noosa means travelling to the heart of vibrant surf culture which has grown over generations.
+The surfing season is best from December to May, which coincides with the cyclone season, but you will generally find something to surf there year-round.
+However, the region can experience β€œdry” swells during late winter or early spring.
+In March, the Noosa Festival of Surfing takes place every year, bringing surfers worldwide to this special destination.
+Whether you’re an avid surfer or an admirer of its culture, travelling to Noosa means travelling to the heart of vibrant surf culture, which has grown over generations.